osirisOfGit/BG3_Sensible_Ambushing/README.md

 - [ ] I'm 100% sure there's gonna be multiplayer shenanigans i'll have to deal with
   - [ ] MCM notification allowing other players to opt in and have rules run?
 - [ ] Flavour notification?
 "AMBUSH SUCCESSFUL" or something?

+## Long-Term goals

+- I wanted to add a counter-insight check if the initial stealth check fails, which players would have to pass to know if the Enemy knows they're being ambushed, but it's not physically possible to hide the ghost just for the player - it needs to be inside the view-cone of the enemy, which means also being visible to the player.
+May not be possible unless i come up with a custom stealth system

+- 'Holding' actions, triggering like a reaction when the enemy is in range